nrokh/ScientificFigures/README.md

 | [![PaperVideo](https://img.youtube.com/vi/vidid/0.jpg)](https://www.youtube.com/) | -->
 ## SciFig Learning Outcomes for Users

-Learning outcomes for this repository
+Learning outcomes for using this repository:
 - Participants will learn how to critically review their figures using the provided spectrum of figure development and a figure evaluation rubric.
-- Participants will understand resources for helping with figure construction and key points for figure construction using a figure evaluation rubric.
+- Participants will understand what resources are available to help with figure construction.
-- Participants will understand differences and key components in creating figures for publications, presentations (including Thesis Advisory Committee meetings), and posters.
+- Participants will understand differences and key components between creating figures for publications, presentations (including Thesis Advisory Committee meetings), and posters.

 ## Overview of Workshop Items and Handouts